More than just a common language

 In the online space

-How do these evident differences in jurisprudence and attitudes get reflected in policy in relation to online child protection?
 Again it would be wrong to say there is an enormous aqueous chasm which separates the two sides of the pond.
-Yet there is little doubt in my mind that in the UK, in many other European countries and at EU level, where the best interests of the child stand centre stage, there is a much greater willingness for the state to intervene because it accepts its over-arching responsibility to ensure all is well for children in every part of their lives, including the online one.
+Yet there is little doubt in the UK, in many other European countries and at EU level there is a much greater willingness for the state to intervene because it accepts its over-arching responsibility to ensure all is well for children in every part of their lives, including the online one.

 Not all parents and families are the same

 Sadly there are some families, some parents, for whom no amount of education or awareness-raising is going to make the slightest bit of difference to their behaviour, either generally or specifically in relation to their kids.
-That applies equally both in the real world and in the online world.
+That applies equally both in the physical world and in the online world.

 Thus, to maintain an unvarying mantra about parental or family responsibility is effectively to say to the children within such families